projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 programmed earlier.
 A common emulation handler (for example, intel_gvt_emulate_read/write) is enough to handle such general emulation requirements.
-However, some registers must be emulated with specific logic—for example, affected by change of other states or additional audit or translation when updating the virtual register.
+However, some registers must be emulated with specific logic (for example, affected by change of other states or additional audit or translation when updating the virtual register).
 Therefore, a specific emulation handler must be installed for those special registers.